An example of a simple double Lie algebra: Introduction

 It is known that the structure of a~double Lie algebra on a finite-dimensional vector space~$V$ is equivalent to a~skew-symmetric Rota---Baxter operator of weight~0 on the matrix algebra~$M_n(F)$, where $n = \dim(V)$~\cite{DoubleLie,DoublePoissonFree,Schedler}.
 Recall that a linear operator~$R$ defined on an algebra~$A$ is called a~Rota---Baxter operator (RB-operator, for short) of weight~$\lambda$, if

 for all $x,y\in A$.
-This notion firstly appeared in the article~\cite{Tricomi} of F. Tricomi in 1951 and further was several times rediscovered~\cite{Baxter,BelaDrin82}, see the monograph~\cite{GuoMonograph}.
-Let us mention the bijection~\cite{Aguiar00,Unital,Schedler} between RB-operators of weight~0 on the matrix algebra and its solutions of the associative Yang---Baxter equation (AYBE)~\cite{Aguiar01,Polishchuk,Zhelyabin}.
+This notion for the first time appeared in the article~\cite{Tricomi} of F. Tricomi in 1951 and further was several times~\cite{Baxter,BelaDrin82} rediscovered, see the monograph~\cite{GuoMonograph}.
+Let us mention the bijection~\cite{Aguiar00,Unital,Schedler} between RB-operators of weight~0 on the matrix algebra $M_n(F)$ and solutions of the associative Yang---Baxter equation (AYBE) on $M_n(F)$~\cite{Aguiar01,Polishchuk,Zhelyabin}.

-We state the correspondence between countable-dimensional double Lie algebras~$V$ and Rota---Baxter operators acting from the space of finitary matrices~\cite{Finitary} to $\End(V)$ and satisfying some additional finiteness conditions.
-This correspondence allow us to construct new double Lie algebras.
-In particular, we show that a vector space $F[t]$ with the double bracket
+We generalize this correspondence between double Lie algebras and skew-symmetric Rota---Baxter operators for the infinite-dimensional case.
+We state such correspondence for a countable-dimensional double Lie algebra~$V$ and a Rota---Baxter operator acting from the space of matrices with finite numbers of nonzero elements to $\End(V)$ and satisfying some additional finiteness conditions.
+This correspondence allows us to construct new double Lie algebras.
+In particular, we show that the vector space $F[t]$ with the double bracket

 is a simple double Lie algebra.
 As far as we know it is the first example of a simple double Lie algebra.